lorainelab/bioviz/README.md

 echo 'export EDITOR=emacs` >> ~/.bash_profile'
 ```

+## Set up logging for your site ##

+The default logging system has daily log setup for http files.

+To edit the current logrotate configurations, follow the steps below.
+open the file (/etc/logrotate.d/httpd) in write mode and we can see the current config as
+/var/log/httpd/*log
+{ config1 config 2 and so on... }

+add <exampleConfig> as parameter to the above block,
+/var/log/httpd/*log

+{ exampleConfig config1 config2... } and save the file.

+To test the changes, execute
+logrotate -d /etc/logrotate.d/httpd

+This should update the configurations of log rotation.

+You can see detailed configuration parameters [here](https://www.techrepublic.com/article/manage-linux-log-files-with-logrotate/).

 ## Test your knowledge ##

 To make sure you understand the site and how to update it, do this: